 (France).
 Patrick Langlois is Director on the Board of Directors and Chairman of the Audit Committee of Innate Pharma S.A.
-(France) and Chairman of Sensorion S.A.
-(France).
+(France) and Chairman of BCELL DESIGN, French Private Company in Immuno oncology (France).
 He is a French citizen.
 Patrick is the Chairman of Newron's audit and risk committee and member of the compensation and nomination committee.